 Campers are not allowed to have laptops or tablets at camp.
 E-readers can be brought for reading material only, but are brought at one's own risk.

-All devices that are not permitted will be confiscated and returned to the camper on their last day of camp.
+All devices that are not permitted will be confiscated.
 Camp is a chance to disconnect from the electronic world.